rubygems/rfcs/text/0000-ownership-transfer.md

     RATE_LIMIT: 1 email per day

     Here a single email notification will be sent only if new `ownership applications` have been created in the last 24 hours by grouping by the owner and by gem to each unique owner.
+This will send aggregated feed of applications to owners instead of multiple emails each time a user creates a new `ownership application`.

 3. Limit on creating `ownership applications` by a user: